Section I - Preamble

 Section V – Competence and Prestige

-Fire protection engineers shall perform services and associate with others only in such a manner as to uphold and enhance the honor and integrity of the profession.
+Fire protection engineers shall perform services and associate with others only in such a manner as to uphold and enhance the honor and integrity of the profession, including but not limited to using those engineering methods and tools which are appropriate for the specific application.

 Fire protection engineers shall continue their professional development throughout their careers and shall provide opportunities for the professional development of those engineers under their supervision.